Transceiver and Cable Self-qualification with Cumulus Linux

 auto trg_1 iface trg_1 inet manual bridge_ageing 150 bridge_stp off bridge_ports swp41 swp52 up ip link set trg_1 up auto trg_2 iface trg_2 inet manual bridge_ageing 150 bridge_stp off bridge_ports swp42 swp43 up ip link set trg_2 up auto l_1 iface l_1 inet manual bridge_ageing 150 bridge_stp off bridge_ports swp51 swp50 up ip link set l_1 up auto l_2 iface l_2 inet manual bridge_ageing 150 bridge_stp off bridge_ports swp49 swp48 up ip link set l_2 up auto l_3 iface l_3 inet manual bridge_ageing 150 bridge_stp off bridge_ports swp47 swp46 up ip link set l_3 up auto l_4 iface l_4 inet manual bridge_ageing 150 bridge_stp off bridge_ports swp45 swp44 up ip link set l_4 up

-The following bridge configuration is expected after you reboot the switch being tested.
-Rebooting instead of reloading the configuration ensures that all optics are detected and properly configured when the system starts up.
+You should expect to see the following bridge configuration after you reboot the switch you are testing.
+Rebooting instead of reloading the configuration ensures that the system detects and properly configures all optics when the it starts up.

 cumulus@switch~$ sudo brctl show bridge name bridge id STP enabled interfaces l_1 8000.443839002076 no swp50 swp51 l_2 8000.443839002071 no swp48 swp49 l_3 8000.44383900206f no swp46 swp47 L_4 8000.44383900206e no swp44 swp45 trg_1 8000.44383900206c no swp43 swp52 trg_2 8000.44383900206d no swp44 swp45